ingelsten/ict2assign/README.md

 ![][tvseries]

 Lists toprated Actors from the Discover endpoint.
-F

 ![][actors]